claydotio/design-assets/game_images_guide.md

 Displayed in the drawer, dialogs, etc. Provides contextual tie-in.

-These images should remain simple and devoid of any text / logos.
+These images should remain simple and devoid of any text/logos.
 Simple patterns and colors work best.

 - Dimensions: 900 x 300
 - Optional